 - Email us (email@example.com) with any small business questions you’d love for us to answer

 - Review this episode on iTunes and share it with your friends so that even MORE people can benefit from the amazing guests we feature!

-Pssst… want to grab Dan and Sagan for an interview on YOUR podcast or blog?
-We’d be honoured!
-Shoot us an email and let’s chat.
+Pssst… want to grab Sagan for an interview on YOUR podcast or blog?
+She’d be honoured!
+Reach out and let’s chat.